danpeig/node-red-meshtastic-msg/README.md

 - Connect to a Lora mesh without a physical device/radio (people asked that!)

 ## Manual installation
-- Add the project files to a folder called `node-red-meshtastic-msg` inside the Node-RED base directory (where the `settings.js` is located)
+1. Add the project files to a folder called `node-red-meshtastic-msg` inside the Node-RED base directory (where the `settings.js` is located)
-- Run `npm install ./node-red-meshtastic-msg`
+2. Run `npm install ./node-red-meshtastic-msg`
+3. Edit `meshtastic-msg.js` and change the relative path of the Meshtastic library according to the existing directory structure.
+Example: `importSync("../node_modules/@meshtastic/js/dist/index.js")`.

-- To uninstall, run `npm remove @danpeig/node-red-meshtastic-msg` from the same base directory.
+To uninstall, run `npm remove @danpeig/node-red-meshtastic-msg` from the same base directory.

 ## Automatic installation
 - Search for the package `@danpeig/node-red-meshtastic-msg` in the Node-RED community catalogue or NPM.